e3o8o/elemoghenekaro/writing/_posts/2024-03-06-welcome-to-preterag.md

 title: "Welcome to Preterag"
 date: 2024-03-06
 authors: ["Elem Oghenekaro", "John Smith", "Jane Doe"]
+tags: ["Introduction", "Updates", "Platform"]
+excerpt: "Welcome to Preterag!
+This is our first blog post that demonstrates the structure and formatting of our writing platform.
+Here, we'll share insights, updates, and thoughts about our journey in building and growing Preterag."
 banner:
   path: assets/images/preterag_banner.jpeg
   alt: Preterag Welcome Banner